All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Ezaki Glico

 Ezaki Glico is a Japanese food company based in Osaka.
 Its logo, called the Glico Running Man, is even a famous Osaka landmark.
 The logo is projected on a giant neon sign which hangs over the Dotonbori canal.
-Glico is famous worldwide for its many inventive Pocky flavors, but the brand also makes a type of chocolate you might not have heard of before.
+Glico is famous worldwide for its many inventive Pocky flavors, but it also makes a type of chocolate you might not have heard of before.

 The Glico man neon sign among many other signs on Osaka's Dotonbori street